Paul-Witt/CSC-455-DB/README.md

 ### Queries
  * [X] Basic constructs like select, project, cartesian product, natural join
       * easy one since we cant do anything with out these
- * [ ] Aggregate functions like group by, sum, average, max etc
+ * [X] Aggregate functions like group by, sum, average, max etc
+      * max used in the trigger
  * [X] Nested subqueries (the view made in tools.py>addViews satisfies this)
+      * Used in the one of the views
  * [X] Modification of the database like insert, update and delete

 ### 4 of the 6 items